 The JLTV addresses this weakness by focusing on up-armoring to greatly improve vehicle survivability.
 The cabin is wrapped in armor, making it as impregnable as a vault (which just so happens to be on wheels).
 In addition to the side armor needed to protect against direct fire, its underside is also armored and designed in such a way that it channels the effects of blasts away from the vehicle.
 Fuel tanks are also armored, while neat features such as automated interior fire suppression equipment mean that troops are protected in a way they have never been before in a light vehicle.

 Along with defenses, the JLTV’s configurable design also offers a range of firepower options depending on the model.
-This includes the integration of weapons such a lightweight 30mm cannon paired with 7.62mm coaxial machine gun, multiple .50-caliber machine guns, lightweight automatic chain gun, and other weapon systems.
+This includes the integration of weapons such as a lightweight 30mm cannon paired with a 7.62 mm coaxial machine gun, multiple .50-caliber machine guns, lightweight automatic chain gun, and other weapon systems.
 This is not a primary offensive vehicle.
 But nor is it one that’s going to be unable to fend for itself should a combat scenario arise.

 On- and off-road performance is exemplary